georgekatona/Clique/README.md

 ### Scikit-learn

 Running Clique.py automatically evaluates clustering in all subspaces containing clusters using scikit-learn package.
 In all used evaluation methods higher means better performance.
-Detailed description of evaluation scores is not in scope of this document, for further information please visit scikit-learn documentation.
+Detailed description of evaluation scores is not in scope of this document, for further information please visit [scikit-learn documentation].

 Bounds of each evaluation methods:
 - Adjusted Rand index: [-1,1]